-Qualifications and Resources Description 2 pages maximum How the proposed key technology developments will overcome the shortcomings, limitations, and challenges in the relevant field and application; The estimated impact on energy and competitiveness that the proposed Institute would have an on clean energy and energy efficient product manufacturing; The technical education and workforce development plan summary highlighting key aspects; Strategy to meet the goal of strengthening U.S. manufacturing competitiveness while engaging a wide range of stakeholders with both horizontal and vertical reach across and within supply chains.
-Applicants are required to describe succinctly: The skills, expertise and prior relevant experience the Principal Investigator (Institute Director/Executive) and Project Team that demonstrates capability to successfully execute the Institute; The proposed Institute's access to equipment and facilities necessary equipment and facilities.
-Operations and Management Approach Description 2 pages maximum Applicants are required to describe succinctly: The proposed management and operations structure and approach, including the role of the U.S. government in the management of the proposed Institute.
-Addendum 4 pages maximum Applicants may provide graphs, charts, or other data to supplement their Concept Paper.
+Section Page Limit Description Cover Page 1 page maximum The cover page should include the proposed Institute title, both the technical (Institute Director/Executive) and business points of contact, names of all team member organizations, proposed budget, and any statements regarding confidentiality.
+Technology Description 6 pages maximum Applicants are required to describe succinctly: The proposed integrated technology approach for the Institute, including technical focus areas and core competencies; The proposed technologies target levels of performance (Applicants should provide technical data or other support to show how the proposed target could be met); A summary of the current state-of-the-art in the relevant field and applications, including key shortcomings, limitations, and challenges; How the proposed key technology developments will overcome the shortcomings, limitations, and challenges in the relevant field and application; The estimated impact on energy and competitiveness that the proposed Institute would have an on clean energy and energy efficient materials manufacturing; The technical education and workforce development plan summary highlighting key aspects; Strategy to meet the goal of strengthening U.S. manufacturing competitiveness while engaging a wide range of stakeholders with both horizontal and vertical reach across and within supply chains.
+Qualifications and Resources Description 2 pages maximum Applicants are required to describe succinctly: The key leadership and technical roles and responsibilities and identify any individuals known for these roles.
+The skills, expertise and prior relevant experience the Principal Investigator (Institute Director/Executive) and Project Team that demonstrates capability to successfully execute the Institute; The proposed Institute's access to equipment and facilities necessary to accomplish the effort and/or clearly explain how the Institute intends to obtain access to the necessary equipment and facilities.